projectSPM/zipper/README.md

 ZPM Zipper is a laravel package.

-Its main function is to recursively zip files from a folder and its subfolders.
+Its main function are:
+ 1 -  recursively zip files from a folder and its subfolders.
 The structure of the zip will coincide with that of the route sent to the package.

+ 2 - Unzip a zip file to a specific path

 ## Installation